 But Democrats, now in power in both the White House and Congress, strongly feel that more relief is already needed to heat the economy.
-They’ve proposed a $1.9 trillion bill that includes $1,400 direct payments to most Americans and a $400-per-week federal boost to unemployment benefits.
-While Republicans oppose that level of spending, Democrats appear prepared to vote through legislation anyway using a process known as reconciliation.
+In March, Biden signed a $1.9 trillion bill that includes $1,400 direct payments to most Americans and a $300-per-weekfederal boost to unemployment benefits.

 What does this mean for you and your business if you’re self-employed?
 First, you’ll need to navigate a dizzying array of programs operated through different states and entities.
 (Don’t stress, Wingspan can help with that.)
 Second, you need to apply for each program.

 Below, we’ve rounded what you need to know about these relief measures and show you how to get the most out of them.

 Make sure you’re taking advantage of all the help offered by the recently passed Consolidated Appropriations Act of 2021 now, and meet deadlines before benefits lapse.

 If you haven’t received your third individual stimulus check and you know you qualify (you make less than $75,000 as an individual, or your family earns less than $150,000), you should check in with the IRS.
 If you’ve filed taxes in the past couple of years but still haven’t received your mailed check or direct deposit, the IRS’s website offers a “Get My Payment” feature that allows you to find the status of the payment.